Requirements for all sport and physical activity

 - weather and playing conditions.

 The Sport safety guidelines contain specific information across a wide range of sport and physical activities.
-Schools wishing to offer activities NOT addressed in the Sport safety guidelines (and not a banned activity) will need to use the Principal Endorsed Activity (STAFF ONLY) risk assessment tool that is managed by the Department of Education, Health and Safety Unit.
+Schools wishing to offer activities NOT addressed in the Sport safety guidelines (and not a banned activity - list can be found in the Requirements for all sport and physical activity document) will need to use the Principal Endorsed Activity (STAFF ONLY) risk assessment tool that is managed by the Department of Education, Health and Safety Unit.

 In addition to the Requirements for all sport and physical activity (PDF 417KB) safety conditions must be complied with for specific sports, including school sport, school excursions, physical education lessons or any other school sponsored occasion.